Experimental tomography of NOON states with large photon numbers: Conclusion

 \section{Conclusion}

 We have performed a complete analysis of High-NOON states generated by mixing CS with SPDC.
 We reconstructed density matrices for the measured states showing high fidelities with respect to other methods \cite{SHALM09NAT,ADAMSON07PRL} in a relatively simple setup with no background substraction.
 The quantum state tomography was performed under the simplifying assumption that the photons are indistinguishable in all degrees of freedom but polarization.
 We checked this assumption by measuring the two photon overlap.
-The results were analyzed in terms of fidelity with ideal NOON states, and a simulation, and are limited in our configuration by the loss which is dominated by three elements: single mode fiber, band pass filter, and single photon detectors, which roughly contribute an amount of $50\%$ loss each.
-We thus stress the need in biphoton sources which can be spectrally and spatially matched to CS and single photon detectors with high quantum efficiencies.
+We analyzed our results by calculating the fidelity of the measured states with ideal NOON states, and with states resulting from a simulation of our setup.
+The fidelity of the measured states with ideal NOON states is limited in our configuration by photon loss, which is dominated by three elements: the single-mode fiber, the band-pass filter, and the single-photon detectors.
+Roughly, the first two contribute an amount of 50\% loss each, and the detection efficiency of each single photon detector is about 50\%.
+We thus stress the need in biphoton sources which can be spectrally and spatially matched to CS and "true" photon-number-resolving detectors, or single photon detectors with high quantum efficiencies.